Funding Comic Western Gothic

 At present, I’ve tracked over 20 musicians playing a broad assortment of instruments: accordion and banjo, saws and synthesizers, entire string sections, pedal steel, fiddle, and everything in between.
 Personally, I’ve played everything I can to cut costs and spent hundreds of hours editing this record to save on post-production expenses, but so much of this—and the joy of music in general—relies on the talents of others who deserve to be paid.

 Then we need to press the album.
-The length of this work means it will be a double album replete with special jackets, inserts, and a two-fold sleeve.
+The length of this work means it will be a sprawling album replete with special jackets, inserts, and a two-fold sleeve.

 After it’s brought into the world, we’ll need to tell the world about it and hiring a PR team to handle press and radio ain’t cheap.
 I’ll also be administering a marketing campaign and ad space costs money.